Trasqual/Blast-Unity-Dots-1.0/README.md

 # DOTS Blast

- This project was made using Unity Version 2022.3.18f1, using Unity's Entities package version 1.0.16
+ This project was made in a week for a case study using Unity Version 2022.3.18f1, using Unity's Entities package version 1.0.16

 The project is a color matching blast game resembling games like WonderBlast or ToonBlast.